techsavvyash/oidc-lite/docs/api/users.md

 ## Overview
 The User Service is a part of a NestJS application that handles user-related operations such as creating, retrieving, updating, and deleting users.

+> If th used authorization key is `tenant-scoped` then `X-Stencil-Tenantid` is also required as a header specifying the tenant to be used

 ## Sequence Diagrams

 ![Users Sequence Diagram](../assets/sequence-diagrams/users.png)